-{\bf Protocol $\hcluster$.} We first report results on the performance of our main privacy-preserving protocol $\hcluster$ of Section~\ref{sec:main}.

-Figures~\ref{fig:crypto-time} and~\ref{fig:crypto-comm} show the computational and communication costs for synthetic datasets of various sizes and dimensions, averaged over single and complete linkages.
-First, consistently with our analysis in Section~\ref{sec:analysis}, we observe that the dimension has minimal impact on the former and no impact at all for the latter, since $\hcluster$'s performance relates primarily to computing inter-cluster distances that is minimally affected by $d$.
-As expected by $\hcluster$'s cubic asymptotic complexity, both costs increase steeply with dataset size $n$.
-Yet, as shown in Figure~\ref{fig:crypto-real}, for our small-size real datasets bandwidth overhead is less than $100$MB and running time is under $4$min, which may be reasonable in practice.
+{\bf Protocol $\hcluster$.} We first report results on the performance of our $\hcluster$ protocol from Section~\ref{sec:main}.
+Figure~\ref{fig:crypto-time} shows the computational cost for synthetic datasets of various sizes and dimensions, averaged over single and complete linkages.
+First, consistently with our analysis in Section~\ref{sec:analysis}, dimensions have minimal impact, since $\hcluster$'s performance relates primarily to computing inter-cluster distances that is minimally affected by $d$.
+As expected its cubic asymptotic complexity, the overhead increases steeply with dataset size $n$.

-{\bf Protocol $\opt$.} We next report results on the performance of our optimized single-linkage variant $\opt$ of Section~\ref{sec:analysis}.

-Figures~\ref{fig:crypto-time-op} and~\ref{fig:crypto-comm-op} show the computational and communication costs on synthetic datasets (in execution configurations identical to those used to test $\hcluster$).
-In line with our analysis in Section~\ref{sec:analysis}, protocol $\opt$ significantly improves performance, by reducing both cost components by an order of magnitude.
-For instance, for datasets of $2000$ $20$-dimensional points, the running time is approximately $230$ secs, an $8\times$ speedup compared to \base, and the bandwidth overhead decreases from $9$GB to $26$MB, an almost $400\times$ improvement!
+{\bf Protocol $\opt$.} Figure~\ref{fig:crypto-time-op} shows the computational costs on synthetic datasets for our optimized single-linkage variant $\opt$ (with configurations identical to those for $\hcluster$).
+In line with our analysis in Section~\ref{sec:analysis}, $\opt$ significantly improves performance, reducing running time by an order of magnitude.
+E.g., for datasets of $2000$ $20$-dimensional points, the running time is approximately $230$ secs, an $8\times$ speedup compared to \base.